-At first, negotiating how much to be paid can feel awkward.
+At first, negotiating your hourly rate can feel awkward.
 But it's an essential part of the process.
-You may be offered a specific rate of pay or asked what you think is an appropriate rate for your services.
+You may be offered a specific rate of pay or be asked what you think is an appropriate rate for your services.
 Rehearse what you'll say, so you respond confidently.
 To help with your negotiations:

 Do your research.
-Consider what your skills, experience and qualifications are, think about any other relevant factors, such as whether you want to work certain hours or days, then decide on the range of pay you'd be happy with (giving the interviewer a range rather than a specific amount indicates you’re flexible and willing to negotiate).
-To help you do this, find out what the average rates of pay are for similar roles.
-Ask around, look at ads in the paper and online, and check out these websites:
+Consider what your skills, experience and qualifications are, think about any other relevant factors, such as whether you want to work certain hours or days, then decide on the hourly rate you'd be happy with.

 Work with the other person.
 Compromising and communication is what negotiating is all about.
-Agree on a job description that outlines the role’s responsibilities, so if considerably more is expected of you, you can renegotiate your job and the rate of pay.
+Agree on a role description, so if considerably more is expected of you, you can renegotiate the job and hourly rate.
 Or you could agree on a trial period to see how the role works out for both of you.
-Maybe there are some extras you can negotiate for instead, such as the client paying for you to attend a training event, giving you an extra week’s holiday, or allowing time off to study for an upcoming exam.

 Make concessions if you can.
 This indicates your willingness to be flexible and your interest in having the job.
 Avoid being aggressive or unreasonable.
 No one likes to feel bullied or pushed too far; effective negotiations are win-win.
 Politely refuse the job if you believe the pay is unreasonable for the work you would be doing.
 Say thank you.
 Whatever the outcome, treat the client and their family with respect and maintain a positive attitude.